 This presentation and the accompanying oral commentary contain forward-looking statements about us and our industry that involve substantial risks and uncertainties.
 All statements other than statements of historical facts contained in this presentation and the accompanying oral commentary, including statements regarding our future results of operations or financial condition, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "project," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions, although not all forward-looking statements contain these words.
-These forward-looking statements include, but are not limited to, statements concerning the following: the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and Investigational New Drug and other regulatory submissions; the initiation, timing, progress and results of collaborations and partnerships; our expectations regarding the activity of our product candidate ATRC-101 or potential future collaborator's ability to identify and develop product candidates; our expectations regarding the achievement and timing of research, development and regulatory milestones; the adequacy of our cash balance to support our anticipated future operations; and the implementation of our business model and strategic plans for our business, technologies, and current or potential future product candidates.
+In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "continue," "estimate," "expect," "may," "plan," "potential," "predict," "should," or "will" or the negative of these words or other similar terms or expressions, although not all forward-looking statements contain these words.
+These forward-looking statements include, but are not limited to, statements concerning the following: the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and Investigational New Drug and other regulatory submissions; the initiation, timing, progress and results of our collaborations and partnerships; our expectations regarding the activity and therapeutic potential of our product candidates for treatment of additional disease indications; our or a potential future collaborator's ability to obtain and maintain regulatory approval of any of our cash balance to support our anticipated future operations; our anticipated milestones and the implementation of our business model and strategic plans for our business, technologies, and current or potential future product candidates.